 The 2009 FORCE EA determined ice floes were not anticipated to have significant effects at the FORCE site.
 The Canadian Ice Service also initiated studies on this type of ice in the Minas Basin/Passage, begin an ice/sediment sampling program, and to track ice movements to study the dynamic behavior and understand the risks to tidal energy.
 A baseline study completed in 2012 states that there has been no direct observation of ice cakes that are near neutrally buoyant and/or are drifting near the middle of the Minas Passage water column.
 The report also notes that, qualitatively, the near-neutral buoyancy ice cakes pose a small part of the total risk to tidal test turbines and that this risk should not delay or prevent installation of the turbines.

 Regulations, Permits and Guidelines

-Can the turbines be removed if there are negative effects?
+Can your turbine be removed if there are negative environmental effects?

-Yes, the turbines can be removed.
-From the perspective of Cape Sharp Tidal, it would not be acceptable to us if the turbines were found to have caused significant adverse environmental effects on marine species.
+Yes, the turbine can be removed.
+It would not be acceptable to us if Cape Sharp Tidal turbines were found to have caused significant adverse environmental effects on marine species.
 That determination is set out in the guidelines of the FORCE Environmental Assessment and the Fisheries Act.
-While Nova Scotia Environment has the discretion to order the turbines removed, we would not wait for that order to be made; we’d voluntarily remove them from the FORCE site.
+While Nova Scotia Environment has the discretion to order the turbines removed, we would not wait for that order to be made – we would voluntarily remove them from the FORCE site.

 What input have you had from Fisheries and Oceans Canada?